diegooo1610/Portfolio/README.md

 # Portfolio
 # 📈 Stock Price Movement & Volatility Dashboard

-An interactive data analytics dashboard for tracking and visualizing stock price trends, daily returns, and volatility using SQL, Power BI, Python, and Excel.
+An interactive data analytics dashboard for tracking and visualizing stock price trends, daily returns, and volatility using SQL, Tableau, Python, and Excel.

 ---